danielreified/shopwizer-shopify/README.md

 ## Overview

-For a full breakdown of the system architecture, AI/ML pipeline, data flow, and service design, see the [platform overview doc](https://client-reified-public.s3.eu-central-1.amazonaws.com/showpizer-doc.pdf).
+For a full breakdown of the system architecture, AI/ML pipeline, data flow, and service design, see the [Platform Overview](https://client-reified-public.s3.eu-central-1.amazonaws.com/showpizer-doc.pdf).

 ## Prerequisites